-Difference between ASP.NET Core MVC and ASP.NET MVC 5
+Difference between ASP.NET Core and ASP.NET MVC 5

-Well we have many difference(s) between ASP.NET Core MVC and ASP.NET MVC 5 in solution structure itself, lets explore them without code been written.
+Well, we have many difference(s) between ASP.NET Core MVC and ASP.NET MVC 5 in solution structure itself, let’s explore them without a code being written.

 ASP.NET Core is a lean and composable framework for building web and cloud applications.
 ASP.NET Core is fully open source.

-Being fully open source is not easy task, Microsoft has done some amazing work on making it work across Windows, Mac, Linux OS.
-ScottGu’s blog on Introducing ASP.NET 5 is excellent reading to understand its features.
+Being fully open source is not an easy task, Microsoft has done some amazing work on making it work across Windows, Mac, Linux OS.

 - Build and run cross-platform ASP.NET apps on Windows, Mac and Linux

 - Built on .NET Core, which supports true side-by-side app versioning